LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/DFIR_Recover_SourceCode/DFIR_Recover_SourceCode.md

 4. Ensure the `AlwaysKeepMemoryDump` key is also set to `1`.
 (As shown below)

 ![](img/s_06.png)

+`Figure-05 Setup the CrashControl config in registry editor, version v_0.0.1 (2025)`

 These settings ensure that the memory dump file is preserved even after system restarts, making it available for later analysis with forensic tools.